12 Stress-Busting Techniques for INTJs

 INTJs and Everyday Stress

-Under normal everyday stress, the INTJ will try to solve the stress or problem by using either their dominant or auxiliary function.
-This will cause the INTJ to become more “INTJ-like”.
+Under normal everyday stress, the INTJ will try to solve the stress or problem by using either their intuitive or thinking sides.
+This will cause the INTJ to become more “INTJ-like.”
 They will try to get more time alone to process a strategy or realize a pathway out of the stress using Introverted Intuition.
 They may apply hard logic to the problem and try to solve it that way.
-They may become more reclusive, obsessed with finding the logical answer, more “stuck in their heads”.
-If they can solve the problem at hand using Intuition or Thinking than they may be able to minimize their stress; however, if the stress continues, or if they find no way to solve it, they may overuse their dominant and auxiliary functions and fall into the grip of their inferior function; Extraverted Sensing.
+Many times they become more reclusive, obsessed with finding “the one” logical answer.
+If they can solve the problem at hand using Intuition or Thinking than they may be able to minimize their stress and find relief.

 INTJs and “Grip” Stress